Italian consumer group says to sue Fiat, VW over fuel economy figures

 “The deplorable side-effect of this practice is that drivers might disregard fuel consumption information altogether.”

-Altroconsumo alleged that Fiat and Volkswagen were using loopholes such as over-inflating tyres or reducing the vehicle weight, giving significantly lower consumption figures than realized in real-life driving situations.
+Altroconsumo alleged that Fiat and Volkswagen were using loopholes such as over-inflating tyres or reducing the vehicle weight, giving significantly lower consumption figures than realised in real-life driving situations.

 Officials at Fiat and Volkswagen both said they were unable to comment immediately.